Chia-Network/chia-docs/docs/03consensus/overflow_blocks.md

 Both VDF speed and total amount of space are important for weight, and changes in these can trigger difficulty adjustments.
 If the amount of space increases, more than 32 blocks per slot will be created, so the difficulty has to be increased.
 If the network VDF speed increases, more than 32 blocks are created every 10 minutes, and thus the difficulty (and the sub-slot iterations) has to be increased.

 A farmer with exclusive access to a slightly faster VDF, however, cannot easily get more rewards than a farmer with the normal speed VDF.
-If an attacker tries to orphan one of the blocks on the chain, having a faster VDF will not help, since the attacker’s chain will have less blocks (and thus a lower weight).
+If an attacker tries to orphan one of the blocks on the chain, having a faster VDF will not help, since the attacker’s chain will have fewer blocks (and thus a lower weight).
 Farmers must sign the block which they are building on top of, and they will only build on top of the highest weight chain.

 The VDF speed comes into play when the attacker wishes to launch a 51% attack, however.
 In this case, an attacking farmer can use the VDF to create a completely alternate chain with no honest blocks, and overtake the honest chain.
 This requires slightly less than 51% of the space, since the faster VDF chain can obtain weight at a faster rate than the honest chain.